Not-for-profit, Academic, Independent research

 Coordinates research at Humanitas and pursues his own scientific interests together with Paola Allavena, Barbara Bottazzi and Cecilia Garlanda.

-Starting Jan 2018, he is General Manager Research of Humanitas Research Hospital, coordinating Research activities, in close collaboration with the Scientific Director Prof. Alberto Mantovani.
+He is Operations Manager of Humanitas Research Hospital, coordinating Research activities, in close collaboration with the Scientific Director Prof. Alberto Mantovani.

 Our Research relies on external competitive funding from National and International Research Agencies and Charities.
 Part of our running costs are covered by the Ricerca Corrente (awarded to IRCCS by the Ministry of Health based on previous scientific productivity) and by all citizens devolving their 5×1000 to us.

 Researchers and teachers (principal investigators, junior principal investigators/staff scientists, postdocs and PhD students, technicians) work at the University Research Center – which is fully integrated with the hospital – utilizing cutting-edge technology such as the recently acquired STED super-resolution mode.
 The group operates in close collaboration with the hospital’s physicians, in order to facilitate translation, i.e. the direct application of the most recent advances in healthcare through a systematic and ongoing process of innovation.